coreeng/core-platform-docs/content/app/how-tos/setting-resource-requests.md

 pre = ""
 +++

+{{% notice warning %}}
+Setting a low memory limit can lead to Out Of Memory kills of your application.
+{{% /notice %}}

 {{% notice note %}}
-Setting resource requests can prevent Out of Memory (OOM) and CPU throttling for your workloads
+Setting resource requests can prevent Out of Memory (OOM) and CPU throttling for your workloads.
+It's usually best to not set CPU limits.
+See [memory vs cpu](../../resources) for more details.
 {{% /notice %}}

-To set resources on your workloads you need to modify the manifest responsible for deploying your pods e.g. Deployments or Statefulsets.
-See [memory vs cpu](../../resources) for more details.

 ## Memory Requests & Limits